 All items which are taken out of the library must be checked out.
 It is illegal to remove an item from the library without first checking it out.
 (California Penal Code 490.5).

-Any items checked out from our library system may be returned to any of the libraries listed on the front of your library card.
+Any items checked out from our library system may be returned to any of the libraries listed on the your library card.
 Items checked out from other library systems should be returned directly to those libraries.

 Fee Policy and Schedule